Gens81/brave-new-world/BNW-post-2.1-modifications-main/Upcoming.md

 - Imperial camp dialogue fix (sabin aware of doma without speaking to Shadow)

 ### BIB ideas:
-- Rods don't consume MP on non critical attacks
+- Rods consume MP only when procs spells
 - Physical blitzes can crit
 - Remove 1 fight in IAF and/or Mine Cart
 - Magitek rided by humans are stealable